propublica/redactor/README.md

 'Hello, my name is Ken Schwencke and I had trouble voting for ████'
 ```

 One problem with this approach is that the names are tokenized into individual strings, so "Brian Kemp" becomes "brian" and "kemp".
-You canot list the entire name "brian kemp", and you wouldn't want to whitelist "brian", so you get sort of incomplete redaction skipping.
+You cannot list the entire name "brian kemp", and you wouldn't want to whitelist "brian", so you get sort of incomplete redaction skipping.
 Still, it's useful to have the ability.